How to sell a car

 Private classified ads

-Make sure your advert describes the car accurately and gives all the necessary information: specific model and specification, age, mileage, length of MOT, service history.
-Avoid unnecessary waffle, but put in any appealing information such as ‘only one owner’, ‘recent cam belt change’ or ‘new tyres’, if applicable.
-Also provide a good selection of decent quality photographs, including interior shots.
+Make sure your advert describes the car accurately and gives all the necessary information: specific model and specification, age, mileage, length of MOT and service history.
+Avoid unnecessary waffle, but put in any appealing information, such as ‘only one owner’, ‘recent cam belt change’ or ‘new tyres’, if applicable.
+Also provide a good selection of decent-quality photographs, including interior shots.

-Top tip: When taking payment in a private sale, write out two receipts for any deposit or payment made, signed by yourself and the buyer, including the car’s make, model and registration number, agreed price and how the money was received.
+Top tip When taking payment in a private sale, write out two receipts for any deposit or payment made, signed by you and the buyer, including the car’s make, model and registration number, agreed price and how the money was received.
 Write down both your and the buyer’s full names and addresses, with date and time.
-Be on your guard for forged banknotes; a banker’s draft is more secure, but could take two weeks or more to clear and forgeries do occur.
+Be on your guard for forged banknotes; a banker’s draft is more secure, but could take two weeks or more to clear, and forgeries do occur.
 Do not hand over the keys until the funds are safely in your account.